husonlab/diamer1/README.md

 This tool was created as part of the master thesis by Noel Kubach in 2025.

+# Download
+A precompiled .jar file can be downloaded [here](out/artifacts/diamer_jar/diamer.jar).

+# Requirenments
+DIAMER needs a Java Runtime Environment (version >= 23).

+At least 16 GB of RAM and about 500 GB of free disk space are recommended.

 # Usage
 To classify a FASTQ dataset of long reads with DIAMER, four steps have to be done:
 1) A reference database has to be prepared